FAQs

 Have a particular question you want to ask?
 At Bowker Creek Dental, we’re here to guide you every step of the way.
 There’s no such thing as a stupid question when it comes to your health.
 Check out the answers to some of our patients’ frequently asked questions below.
 If there’s something on your mind that isn’t mentioned here, please get in touch for more information.

-Yes!
-All of our dentists are currently accepting new patients.
-If you'd like to book an appointment with us, you can reach us at 250-595-5203, or you can click here to contact us by email.
+For the most updated information on the status of our new patient policy you can reach us at 250-595-5203, or click here to contact us by email.

 What is your new patient procedure?